sagc13/Getting-and-Cleanning-Data/CodeBook.md

-#Getting and Cleanning Data
+## Code Book

-## Code Book to describe variables, data, and  transformations to clean up the data
+To describe variables, data, and  transformations to clean up the data

 1. Download file
 - "fileZip" - Variable.
 Used to set the link to download dataset from link provided